-The core components won't break your site when improving things that might impact you.
+The versioning policy ensures that the Core Components won't break your site when improving things that might impact you.

 The current version of the Core Components features the following components.

 Core Components are not immediately available to authors, the development team must first integrate them to your environment .
-Once integrated, they may be made available and pre-configured via the template editor or in design mode.
+Once integrated, they may be made available and pre-configured via the template editor .